Particular/push-octopus-package-action/README.md

 1. Creating the Octopus Deploy release

 Because release workflows cannot be easily tested in each repo, combining these tasks into a single action allows running through CI using a fake "release" so that PRs can be merged with confidence.

+## License

+The scripts and documentation in this project are released under the [MIT License](LICENSE.md).